WICG/navigation-api/README.md

 - For the duration of the promise settling, any browser loading UI such as a spinner will behave as if it were doing a cross-document navigation.

 Note that the browser does not wait for the promise to settle in order to update its URL/history-displaying UI (such as URL bar or back button), or to update `location.href` and `appHistory.current`.

+If `respondWith()` is called multiple times (e.g., by multiple different listeners to the `navigate` event), then all of the given promises will be combined together using the equivalent of `Promise.all()`, so that the navigation only counts as a success once they have all fulfilled, or the navigation counts as an error at the point where any of them reject.

 _TODO: is it OK for web developers that the URL bar updates immediately?
 See [#66](https://github.com/WICG/app-history/issues/66)._